yuxuanyao/Avacancy/README.md

 ## Inspiration
 Driving around a parking lot and cruising every little corner only to find out that it is completely filled can be very frustrating.
-So we decided to tackle this problem in our own little way
+So we decided to tackle this problem in our own little way using computer vision

 ## What it does
 The program makes use of existing security cameras in parking lots and detects for cars.
 From there, we display the data in a format that is consistent with the layout of the parking lot, but with occupied spaces filled red, vacant spaces filled green